-- (i) vacancy selection - (ii) early retirement
+- (a) vacancy selection

+- (b) early retirement

-(iii) severance pay
+- (c) severance pay

-When relocation is required and there is more than one regular employee qualified and capable of performing the transferred work within the Commission seniority block, the Commission will first attempt to effect the relocation on a voluntary basis.
+When relocation is required and there is more than one regular employee qualified and capable of performing the transferred work within the Regulator seniority block, the Regulator will first attempt to effect the relocation on a voluntary basis.
 Where no employee from that group wishes to relocate voluntarily, the least senior regular employee in the group shall be relocated.